homopoluza/site_checker_and_dropbox_backup/README.md

 ## dropbox.py

 The `dropbox.py` script automates the creation of `.sql` database dumps and `.tar` archives, storing them in Dropbox.
 It also deletes files older than  the `days` variable.
+For uploading the `/home/bitrix/www/bitrix/backup` folder use the `upload_folder` method.